 I’m going to go ahead and give you permission to bring this to any holiday potluck as well, and I promise you won’t get any complaints — a nice sprinkling of good quality Parmesan cheese takes care of any doubters 😉

-Tips and Tricks for Making this One Pan Tuscan Chicken and Potato Skillet:
+Variations on this One Pan Tuscan Chicken and Potato Skillet:

 - If you want to speed up the cooking time, simply cut the chicken into bite-sized pieces and slice the potatoes instead of halving.
 If you do this, leave the chicken in the pan after browning while you add in the rest of the ingredients.

 - I do recommend heavy cream for this recipe, as a lighter cream may separate after simmering for an extended period of time.
+But we are only using a little so go all out 😉

 *This post is generously sponsored by The Little Potato Company — thank you for supporting the brands that put food on our table!

-One Pan Tuscan Chicken and Potato Skillet Recipe + VIDEO
+One Pan Tuscan Chicken and Potato Skillet

 - 2 tablespoons oil